StevenBlack/vocab/README.md

 ### chrysalis
 The pupa of a butterfly.
-The word has come to connote any person or thing in the process of being born.
-An adolescent on the verge of self-discovery could be in a chrysalis state; a novel in the early stages of creation could be called a chrysalis.

 ### chrysalism